 Despite the name, the Link isn’t a Zelda-themed smart fan, but a heater, cooler and air purifier with an app.

 It’s a huge indulgence, price-wise, but if you’re the type of person who can’t sleep unless the air is perfect, you might find it’s worth every penny.
-The app isn’t a pointless add-on, but a powerful control centre that allows you to check and change every element of your environment – as comments, you can “monitor the air quality, temperature and humidity of your room from anywhere in the world” if you like.
+The app isn’t a pointless add-on, but a powerful control centre that allows you to check and change every element of your environment – as our reviewer comments, you can “monitor the air quality, temperature and humidity of your room from anywhere in the world” if you like.

 The Link does the excellent job of heating and cooling that you’d expect from a Dyson product (and frankly from any fan at this price), and it’s strangely quite fun monitoring the air quality in real-time.
 More importantly, though, it’ll make life a whole lot easier for people with breathing difficulties, allergies, and specific temperature needs - or, like me, people who enjoy sleeping in a sauna for no good reason at all.